getsocial-io/slate/source/includes/social/_stories.md

     "id": "5f341a5d899a",
     "path": "/sport/article-y",
     "title": "Article y",
+    "visits": 150,
     "shares": 100,
     "referrals": 122
   }
 ]
 ```

 This endpoint retrieves the top stories in the last 24 hours sorted by a specific metric.
-It can be used to retrieve the most shared or most referred stories.
+It can be used to retrieve the most shared, most referred or most visited stories.

 #### HTTP Request